gdw-workshop/2021_GDW_Workshop/exercises/command-line-tutorial.md

 Piece of cake, huh!

 ### Step 3: listing contents
+Now we will look to see the contents inside of a folder.
+Everything on a computer's file system is composed to two things:
+1. files - which contain data
-Now we will look at see which directories and files are inside of a folder.
-But first, let's move back to the Desktop.
+2. folders - which can contain more folders, or files But first, let's move back to the Desktop.

 ```
 cd ../Desktop